Kyriosity/read-write/README+/software/mngmnt/README.md

-# Code, dev and docu - Management systems
+# Code, dev and docu - Management - Overview

-> NOTE: This article is about tools and methodologies but not activities of management (such as planning, meetings, reporting, recruiting, and control).

-The exponential (and chaotic) growth of software projects in the 2000s founded their organization's "parallel" ecosystem: requirements/issue tracking, code collecting/versioning, collaboration tools, deployment services, and project management.
+The exponential (and chaotic) growth of software projects in the 2000s founded the "parallel" realm of their organization: requirements/issue tracking, code collecting/versioning, collaboration tools, deployment services, and project management.

-You are reading from my profile on _Git_ but names of other platforms, frameworks, and methodologies would take some screens to name only the popular ones.
+You must be reading now from a repository on _Git_<sup>:octocat:</sup> but names of other platforms, frameworks, and methodologies would take some screens to name only the popular ones.

 ## Good organization

 The customers/users perspective - "not _how_ but _what_ matters" - draws a crucial dividing ridge: **either** organization serves development, **or** _vice versa_.

-Commendable organization endows every process/measure with an exact explanation of how it facilitates development, spares resources, ensures quality, and automates routines.
+Commendable organization endows every process/measure with an exact explanation of how it facilitates development, spares resources, ensures quality and automates routines.
 (Not because it's on trends or in chosen methodology.)

 ### Technical advantages expected